davekaj/uniswap-v4-lending-hook/notes.md

 - Or be super simple
   - I want it to be super simple
   - However to get to that point will take a lot of iterations, and hard work, but lets get there.

+Big Questions
+- How will we be able to send the users rewards?
+It means tracking each users share.
+Or else, we just sell the returns, and donate(), and that increases everyones LP shares automatically?

+Extremely good explanation on what this hook does
+- Each tick can be viewed as it's own pool
+- so all those pools are completely idle capital when you are outside of them
+- thus, they are useless. might as well earn yield